okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 You can only process one Identity Source Session at a time (for a specific Custom Identity Source integration) to avoid conflicts.
 The following are additional Identity Source Session behaviors:

-* You can only load data to an Identity Source Session when it’s in the `CREATED` status.
+* You can only load data to an Identity Source Session when it's in the `CREATED` status.
 * There can only be one Identity Source Session in the `CREATED` status for an identity source.
 * An Identity Source Session with the `CREATED` or `TRIGGERED` status is considered active.
 * If there are no API requests in 24 hours for an Identity Source Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.